 While heavy snowfall is a regular feature in winter time for northern regions of the country, where it is not uncommon for temperatures to fall below freezing, it is a relatively infrequent phenomenon at lower elevations and along the coastal regions.

 But what was winter like for the ancient Greeks?
-Did it snow in ancient Greece?
+And did it ever snow?

-Scholars have long assumed the climate of ancient Greece (1st millennium BC) to have been broadly similar to today’s mild Mediterranean climate.
+Scholars have long assumed the climate of ancient Greece (1st millennium BC) to have been broadly similar to today’s mild Mediterranean climate of long, hot summers, and short, relatively mild winters.

-In ancient Greek art, notably vase paintings from the 5th and 4th centuries BC, both men and women are often depicted wearing simple, loose-fitting clothing, evocative of warm, dry weather.
+In ancient Greek art, notably in statues and vase paintings from the 5th and 4th centuries BC, both men and women are often depicted wearing simple, loose-fitting clothing, evocative of warm, dry weather.

 Even so, snowfall in winter, while probably infrequent, was not altogether unknown.
-When confronted with such cold, wintry conditions, ancient Greeks would have donned a cloak called a himation (ιμάτιο), a single, large rectangular piece of thick woollen cloth.
+When confronted with such cold, wintry conditions, ancient Greeks would have donned a cloak called a himation (ἱμάτιον), a single, large rectangular piece of thick woollen cloth, draped over the left shoulder and wrapped tightly around the rest of the body.

 At that time wear, as I bid you, something that will